alkem-io/alkemio/README.md

 # Alkemio: Open Innovation Platform
 Alkemio is an open source, open innovation platform.
 It puts the Challenges central.

+Note: Alkemio used to be called Cherrytwist, so you may still see this name appearing in documentation / code etc.

 ## What is a Challenge?
 A Challenge is any dissatisfaction with current reality.
 Where are we now and what would we like to change?